ibm-cloud-docs/CDN/migration-options.md

 ## Migrating CDN to third-party CDN services on {{site.data.keyword.cloud_notm}}
 {: #migrating-cdn-third-party-services}

-In addition, if you are looking for more CDN options, navigate to the [IBM Cloud catalog](/catalog) and choose from the third-party [CDN services](/catalog?search=CDN#search_results) for a rich collection of configurable features, for example, [Cloudsway CDN](/catalog/services/cloudsway-cdn).
+In addition, if you are looking for more CDN options, navigate to the [IBM Cloud Catalog](/catalog) and choose from the third-party [CDN services](/catalog?search=CDN#search_results) available for a rich collection of configurable features, for example, Cloudsway CDN.